Sitecore/jss/docs/data/routes/connected-demo/explore-sitecore/launch-xprofile/en.md

 <br/><br/>

-The Profile tab will show you the best pattern matches for your profile based on information you provided and activities you completed in the first step.
+The Profiling tab will show you the best pattern matches for your profile based on information you provided and activities you completed in the first step.

 ![Habitat Fitness](/assets/img/xProfile5.jpg)